oharu121/cli-ascii-logo/README.md

 ## Contributing

 Contributions welcome!
+Please ensure:

+1. All tests pass (`npm test`)
+2. Code is linted (`npm run lint`)
+3. Code is formatted (`npm run format`)
+4. Add tests for new features

-Please open an issue or PR on GitHub.
+Open an issue or PR on GitHub.